 Freelance visa in Germany; application process overview

 Once you’ve done your research, it’s time to get started with the German freelance visa application process.
 As with the standard work visa, you will probably need to first apply for a visa that lets you enter Germany.
-You may be eligible for a 90-day tourist visa if you’re a citizen of Australia, Israel, Japan, Canada, New Zealand, South Korea or the USA.
-It’s best to check with your local German consulate in advance.
+Citizens of Australia, Israel, Japan, Canada, New Zealand, South Korea or the USA are eligible to arrive on a 90-day tourist visa and apply for a work visa once they’re in Germany.
+Everyone else will likely need to apply for an entry visa It’s best to check with your local German consulate in advance.

 Don’t worry, we’re here to guide you through this long process.
 Grab a chair, sip on a nice glass of wine and take some notes.
 Let’s go!

 - Secure an entry visa and travel to Germany.

 - Make an appointment with the Foreigner’s Office (Ausländerbehörde) in Berlin (or if you live somewhere else, find your local office here).
 It can take a couple months to get an appointment, so schedule one ASAP and while your temporary visa is still valid.
 While it’s sometimes possible to show up early in the morning and get an interview the same day, it looks better if you schedule one in advance.

 - Get your life set up!
 While there’s no exact order to these, it might feel like a catch-22 when it comes to having the right paperwork at the right time.
 (Or like you’re looking for Permit #A38.)
 You need to have this sorted out